Barry Foster (actor): Career

 Foster's professional stage debut came in 1952 as Lorenzo in The Merchant of Venice in County Cork.
 In 1955, he made his London stage debut as the Electrician in The Night of the Ball at the New Theatre (now the Noël Coward Theatre).
 His first film role was in The Battle of the River Plate (1956), as part of the crew of HMS Exeter, in which he played Able Seaman Roper.
 Over the next decade and a half, he performed in Joseph Losey's King and Country (1964), The Family Way (1966), Robbery (1967), Inspector Clouseau (1968) and Battle of Britain (1969).
 He had a regular role on the TV series The Troubleshooters (1965).
 In 1970, he played a Fenian paramilitary leader in David Lean's epic film Ryan's Daughter.

 In 1972 Foster played two roles, on opposite sides of the law.
 The first was the cynical Dutch detective Van der Valk, a role he played, on and off, until 1992.
 The second was a serial murderer in Alfred Hitchcock's film Frenzy.
 Frenzy was Hitchcock's next-to-last film, made towards the end of an acclaimed and commercially highly successful career, and caused controversy for the scene in which Foster was required to simulate a rape and a murder, reportedly driven by Hitchcock's desire to prove that he was still relevant as a director in a more permissive age.
 Michael Caine had previously rejected the role and criticised the nature of the film.

-Shortly after the third series of Van der Valk, Foster took on the role of Sherlock Holmes in a series of radio plays in 1978.
+Shortly after the third series of Van der Valk, Foster took on the role of Sherlock Holmes in a series of BBC radio plays in 1978.
 He recorded 13 episodes of the Holmes canon, with David Buck as Dr Watson.
+Also on BBC Radio, he later voiced other detectives such as Sergeant Cribb and Maigret.
 Foster was seen on BBC television in Fall of Eagles (1974, in the role of Kaiser Wilhelm II) and as the condescending chief of British Intelligence in the adaptation of the John le Carré novel Smiley's People (1982).
 During this time, Foster appeared in the films Sweeney!
 (1977), spun off from the TV series; The Wild Geese (1978); Merchant Ivory's Heat and Dust (1983); The Whistle Blower (1986); and Maurice (1987).

 From the 1990s, Foster mainly performed on stage.
 He took on the role of Inspector Goole in J.B.
 Priestley's An Inspector Calls in a production directed by Stephen Daldry.
 In 2000, he starred as Prospero in The Tempest, directed by Julia Stafford Northcote at Stafford Castle.
 From 2001 to 2002, he performed in a run of Yasmina Reza's stage play 'Art' in the West End of London.